kkumanan639/kkumanan639.github.io/README.md

 - The final stabilizer was designed on SolidWorks and printed using a 3D printer
 - Won second price for three different categories: most market ready, good design principles, quality of poster presentation

-# Capstone Project (in progress) : Auto-Connect Wireless Monitor System for Electric Vehicles
-- Designing an embedded system to support and automated data communication link
-- link is established whenever RF module from car is close to RF module in charging station
-- Module is supposed to interface to both the charger, battery management system and the PC